Symmetric noncrossing partitions of an annulus with double points: McCammond and Sulway's lattice in type

 \begin{thm} For an arbitrary choice of real numbers $q_1,\ldots,q_k$ summing to~$1$, let $F$ be the corresponding set of factored translations.
 Then $[1,c]_{T\cup F}$ is a lattice. \end{thm}

 The following proposition is a concatenation of results of~\cite{McSul} whose arguments work for general choices of the $q_i$.
 The proposition appears as \cite[Proposition~5.4]{affncA}.

-\begin{prop} For an arbitrary choice of real numbers $q_1,\ldots,q_k$ summing to~$1$, suppose a factored translation appears as one of the letters in a reduced word for $c$ in the alphabet $T\cup F$. \begin{enumerate}[\quad\rm\bf1.] \item Every reflection in the word is horizontal. \item Each reflection in the word is contained in $[1,c]_T$. \item There are exactly $n-2$ reflections in the word. \item There are exactly $k$ factored translations in the word. \item The factored translations in the word are the factors of a translation in $[1,c]_T$. \item The reduced word can be reordered, by swapping letters that commute in the group, so that, for each~$i$, all reflections associated to $\Psi_i$ and all factored translations associated to $U_i$ are adjacent to each other. \item For each $i$, let $c_i$ be the product of the subword consisting only of reflections associated to $\Psi_i$ and all factored translations associated to $U_i$.
+\begin{prop} For an arbitrary choice of real numbers $q_1,\ldots,q_k$ summing to~$1$, suppose an element of $F^\pm$ appears as one of the letters in a reduced word for $c$ in the alphabet $T\cup F^\pm$. \begin{enumerate}[\quad\rm\bf1.] \item Each reflection in the word is horizontal. \item Each reflection in the word is contained in $[1,c]_T$. \item There are exactly $n-2$ reflections in the word. \item There are exactly $k$ translations in the word. \item The translations in the word are the $k$ factors of some translation in $[1,c]_T$.
+(In particular, they are elements of $F$, whereas \textit{a priori} they are in $F^\pm$.) \item The reduced word can be reordered, by swapping letters that commute in the group, so that, for each~$i$, all reflections associated to $\Psi_i$ and all factored translations associated to $U_i$ are adjacent to each other. \item For each $i$, let $c_i$ be the product of the subword consisting only of reflections associated to $\Psi_i$ and all factored translations associated to $U_i$.
 Then $c_i$ depends only on $c$ and the constants $q_i$, not on the choice of reduced word. \end{enumerate} \end{prop}